triadwoozie/SuperPatcherAutomator/README.md

 ## How It Works

-**SuperPatcherAutomator** is available in both Python and Batch script formats, automating each step required to patch, compress, and prepare the system image files for flashing on Android devices with super partitions.
+**SuperPatcherAutomator** automates each step required to patch, compress, and prepare system image files for flashing on Android devices with super partitions.
 Below is a detailed walkthrough of what the program does:

 ### Detailed Step-by-Step Workflow:

 1. **Download `vbmeta.img`**:
     - The script starts by downloading `vbmeta.img` from Google’s official server and saves it in a `temp` directory.
 This file is necessary for flashing Android devices.
-    - The download is handled using `requests` in Python or `bitsadmin` in Batch.

 2. **Compress `vbmeta.img` using LZ4**:
     - Once downloaded, the script compresses `vbmeta.img` into `vbmeta.img.lz4` using `lz4.exe`.